 Technology and installation

-The Gene Map Comparator is an R shiny [4] online application hosted in a dedicated server.
-The application is available on the web (www.agap-sunshine.fr/genmapcomp).
-Users can select and upload their data from their computer to the online application.
-It makes the use of the tool very simple since no installation is required.
-Moreover, it means that the app is available for every exploitation system and every device with no exception.
-The source code is available on GitHub, what allows a custom utilization by a user if needed, and what should permit to quickly improve the tool.

-Two input formats are accepted, corresponding to the current genetic map building software such as OneMap, MapMaker or Carthagene.
-Three examples dataset taken from publication concerning durum wheat [5] and sorghum [6] are also provided.
-It proves the ability of the application to work on real data.
+The Genetic Map Comparator is an R shiny [4] application using Plotly [XX].
+It can be installed locally for private/custom utilization (lien GitHubXXX); the installation procedure is quite straightforward on most operating systems as it depends only on R (ref R) and a handful of R packages.
+The simplest way to use the Genetic Map Comparator is to rely on our online version: www.agap-sunshine.fr/genmapcomp for which no installation whatsoever is needed.
+Two input formats are accepted for uploading user dataset that correspond to the output format of today genetic map building software such as OneMap, MapMaker or Carthagene.. .

 Key functionalities

-Several sheets are available.
-The Home page allows uploading a personal or an example dataset.
-Basic statistics provides general information such as number of markers, total length, number of unique positions and inter marker distances.
-Statistics are provided for the whole map and chromosome per chromosome.
-Summary tables are available to download in .csv format, ready for publication purpose.
-The comparison page displays the selected map in a desired order.
-A black line represents each map.
-Each dot represents a genetic marker and information concerning it is available hovering the dot.
-Purple lines link every common marker between two adjacent maps.
-To have a more global view and detect inter-chromosomal inconsistencies of chromosomal assignment, the inter-chromosomal analyses page displays a scatter plot with genetic positions of two selected maps only.
-The raw map is also made available for reading, with extended exploration tools such as ordering, filtering and searching.
-The last documentation sheet provides information needed to use the application properly.
+The Genetic Map Comparator site is made of several web pages that are accessible through buttons mimicking tabbed browsing.
+The Home page allows to upload a personal map dataset or to select one of the three provided example datasets taken from publication related to durum wheat [5] and sorghum [6].
+Those example datasets contain several maps made of hundreds of markers and confirm the responsiveness of the Gene Map Comparator on large dataset and illustrate the relevance of its functionalities.
+The “Summary Statistics” page provides general information such as number of markers, total map length, number of unique positions and inter marker distances.
+Statistics are provided for the whole map and for each individual chromosome.
+Spreadsheet of key statistics are available for download in .csv format for further analysis or publication purpose.
+The Compare position page displays a graphic representation of markers along the chosen chromosome of the selected maps (Fig 1).
+More precisely, for each selected map, a vertical black line represents the chosen chromosome.
+Dots along each lines represents genetic marker positions along this chromosome/map and information concerning each marker is available by hovering the dot.
+Purple lines link every common marker between two adjacent maps (map order can be modified by the user).
+When focusing on only two maps an alternative view is proposed in the “inter-chromosomal analyses” page.
+This view displays a scatter plot with genetic positions of two selected maps only.
+This enables to simultaneously compare the number and position of markers of all chromosomes of the two selected maps and hence to detect chromosomal assignment discrepancies that may be caused by chromosomal recombination.
+The raw data page displays a table with one row per upload marker, this table can be sorted according to marker names or positions it can be filtered to focus on a subset of maps or chromosomes and it provides searching facilities based on marker names.
+The last help page provides step by step guiding for optimal use of the Genetic Map Comparator .

 Case study

-This tool has been developed to support a study concerning durum wheat.
-Two populations were genotyped.
+The Genetic Map Comparator project has been initiated to support a breeding project on durum wheat aiming at identifying QTLs for virus resistance (ref XXX).
+Using three parent genitors, two populations were breed and genotyped.
 Two individual maps and a consensus map were built, with respectively xx, xx and xx SNP markers).
 A physical map with the putative position of markers was also available.
-To investigate the consistency of markers assignments and positions, an important number of comparisons were needed.
-Existing tools were not adapted for reasons presented above.
+To investigate the consistency of markers assignments and positions, an important number of comparisons were needed hence the need for this tool.